Globski/alx-system_engineering-devops/0x09-web_infrastructure_design/1-distributed_web_infrastructure.md

 **Least Connections:** The load balancer directs traffic to the server with the fewest active connections.
 This algorithm helps balance the load more dynamically based on the current number of connections each server is handling.
 - **Example**: If server A has 10 active connections, server B has 5, and server C has 3, the load balancer will send the next request to server C.

 **Least Response Time:** The load balancer selects the server that responds the quickest to a health check request.
-This ensures that requests are sent to the server with the fastest response time, which can improve overall user experience.
+This ensures that requests are sent to the server with the fastest response time, which can improve the overall user experience.
 - **Example**: If server A responds in 100ms, server B in 150ms, and server C in 200ms, the load balancer will send the request to server A.

 **Weighted Round Robin:** Similar to Round Robin, servers are assigned a weight based on their capacity.
 Servers with higher weights receive more requests.